 Why is Casidhe gay?

-I had a psychologist explain to me once that most women are homoemotional–meaning they relate more naturally emotionally to women then to men.
-The word homo in Greek, simply means same.
-One can be homointellectual–meaning to connect intellectually better within your gender.
+I had a psychologist explain to me once that most women are homoemotional–meaning most women relate more naturally emotionally to women than to men.
+The word homo in Greek simply means same.
+One can also be homointellectual–meaning you connect intellectually better within your same gender.
 It just so happens, some people are also homosexual.
-It is not something you chose, it’s just in your DNA.
-Besides, there is much more to Casidhe than being gay, but I will say, her relationship, just like yours and mine, is an integral part of her growth, her choices, and her life.
-The tide is turning in media–movies, TV shows and literature.
-Gentleman Jack, Supergirl, Lost Girl, Buffy the Vampire Slayer, Batwoman and countless other movies, shows and books are changing the narrative and giving girls a wider range of characters that reflect who they feel they are inside.
-Since the suicide rate in gay youth is double that of straight, seeing these examples in media is not only affirming, it could potentially save someone’s life.
+It is not something you chose; it’s just in your DNA.

+There is much more to Casidhe than being gay, but I will say, her relationship, just like yours and mine, is an integral part of her growth, her choices, and her life.
+The tide is turning in media–movies, TV shows, and literature.
+Gentleman Jack, Supergirl, Lost Girl, Buffy the Vampire Slayer, Batwoman, and countless other movies, shows, and books change the narrative and give girls a wider range of characters that reflect who they feel they feel are inside.
+Since the suicide rate in gay youth is double that of straight, seeing these examples in media is not only affirming; it could potentially save someone’s life.

+Equality.
 I don’t want all characters to be gay.
 I just think there should be more.
-Equality.
-And bytheway, gay people come in as many shapes, sizes and personalities as straight people.
-Please don’t assume you know what we look like, feel like or act like.
+And bytheway, gay people come in as many shapes, sizes, and personalities as straight people.
+Please don’t assume you know what we look like, feel like, or act like.
 The diversity of humanity didn’t skip over homosexuals.

-Sunbury Press, my publisher, has received some “interesting” phone calls and messages since Wolf’s release.
+Sunbury Press, my publisher, has received some “interesting” phone calls and messages since Wolf’s release in 2019.
 It’s a small independent press with very few titles that host gay characters (Tough Girl in the Jam by Larry Loebell is another), so this response was fairly new to them.
-I have to give Lawrence Knorr, Sunbury’s owner, credit for the way he is handling it.
-In my mind, if you don’t want to read something like Wolf, don’t.
+I have to give Lawrence Knorr, Sunbury’s owner, credit for the way he handles it: “In my mind, if you don’t want to read something like Wolf, don’t.
 There are millions of other choices out there and hundreds more from Sunbury Press to choose from.
-I don’t like a lot of books published, but I never wrote a hateful email to tell them about how their books offended me.
-I simply chose another.
+I don’t like many books published, but I never wrote a hateful email to tell them about how their books offended me.
+I simply chose another.”